 Since 2007, the San Clan has been the central effigy in Tankwa Town, much like the Man in Black Rock City.
-Every year, the piece is designed and built by a team of volunteers and artists – but none are ever the same.
-The reason for this is that each year’s sculpture is interpreted by that year’s appointed artist.
+Every year, the piece is designed and built by a team of volunteers and artists – and it’s different every year as the sculpture is interpreted by that year’s appointed artist.
 It stands as the physical embodiment of the concept of that Clan image: our community as one.

 Below are past Clans, with info listed about who each year’s primary artists were, and those who assisted on the build.

 Design: Uys Van Der Merwe.
 In our first year the whole community helped to finish the structure, including Up Rize, Patrick L’Amour, Brendan Smithers, Nathan Victor Honey, and many more.

 Design: Paul Jorgenson, build by Brendan Smithers and the Technology.Nature.Tradition crew.